ryan-mcclue/unsw/comp4920/wk1.md

 could still have things like benevolent slavery

 ## KANTIANISM:
-TODO: confused about universal law and autonomy? am I to let a person drown?
+IMPORTANT: type of rule-based ethics (deontological), different to rule-utilitarianism

-Human beings rationality gives us dignity/freedom, unlike animals that act on impulse.
+IMPORTANT: Human beings rationality gives us dignity/freedom, i.e. act on reason Unlike animals/children/insane that act on impulse.

 Categorical imperative (fundamental principle of morality):
-  - Universal law (rationalist morals, i.e. rational acts are one that can universalised)
+  - Universal law (rationalist morals, i.e. rational acts are one that can universalised) must be applicable at all times for everyone
   - Respect human dignity/freedom (have to let people make up their own mind) actions that are fundamentally wrong: decieve/manipulate/force a lie would be violating rational agent's autonomy to make up their own mind
-  - It's irrational to be immoral
+  - To be irrational is to be immoral, i.e. not act within reason So, must be moral all the time
 Positives:
   - Respect and trust paramount
 Negatives: